Last updated January 29, 2025.

 If you don’t have a doctor or health care provider, or you can’t reach your regular provider fast enough:

-Test to Treat or telehealth can help evaluate you for COVID-19 medication fast, even if you don’t have a provider or insurance.
+A telehealth provider can help evaluate you for COVID-19 medication fast, even if you don’t have a provider or insurance.
 These options may have out-of-pocket fees for patients without insurance.
-Coloradans without insurance are encouraged to apply for Health First Colorado - Colorado's Medicaid Program.
+If you don’t have insurance, you are encouraged to apply for Health First Colorado - Colorado's Medicaid Program.

 Telehealth means connecting with a health care provider over the phone or through a video call.